langchain-ai/chat-langchain/instructions.md

 4. **Keep it to 1-2 words MAX** - Longer queries reduce cache hits
 5. **No verbs or questions** - "streaming" not "how to stream"
 6. **Use lowercase** - Consistent casing improves cache hits

+**Exception for discriminating qualifiers: never strip a named parameter or API symbol (e.g. `service_tier`), named third-party product or provider (e.g. Gemini, Bedrock), or named host application or integration target (e.g. ChatGPT, Claude Code, Cursor).
+When the question names any such qualifier, issue at least two searches: the existing core-noun query AND a second fully-qualified query that keeps the named parameter, product, or host verbatim.
+Cache efficiency remains useful, but it is subordinate to answering the question that was asked.**

 **Query Extraction Examples (USER QUESTION -> YOUR QUERY):**